JKruisheer/api-coding-kata/README.md

 personID should refer to the person that we created in the authorization API.

 ### Summarize
 After one month of sales, Paul now wants to know how much revenue he has made over the past months.
 Can you make an endpoint which gives back the revenue per month?
+Please make sure it runs on localhost:8080/tooltopia/orders/report

 ### Inventory
 Up until now we assumed that we always had inventory for the first order.
 We need an endpoint which returns the inventory that we still have of the current items.
 We also need an endpoint which gets the inventory size of the ID of the item we requested.